Existing or Under Construction

 Since the 1960s, Seattle talked about building a subway. even now the talk of a subway network continues.
 To paraphrase an old friend, Seattle will have subways when you can throw a fag across the street without hitting a coffee shop.
 If you do beileve Seattle should have a subway, you can join in with 1600 other fans on Facebook, or vote in the 2013 election.

 Of course, Seattle does have the next best thing - an expanding "heavy" light rail system complete with subway stations.
 The 15.6 mile (25.1 km) line opened it's first 4.4 mile section in 2009.
 Included is a 2.5 mile, 4 station underground section, originally a bus tunnel which was originally supposed to be a light rail tunnel, complete with old tracks that had to be removed.
-A new 1 mile tunnel under Beacon Hill, complete with a fifth subway station, was added during construction.
+A new 1 mile tunnel under Beacon Hill, complete with a fifth subway station, was added during construction, followed by a 5.1 km underground University extension which opened in March 2016..
 The remainder of the 13 station line runs elevated and at grade, connecting downtown Seattle with SeaTac Airport.
 It is completely grade seperated.

 "Link train at International District-Chinatown Station" by Fanboy - Own work.
 Licensed under Public Domain via Wikimedia Commons